 Join the faculty team at our brand new Lower Campus for the 2017 – 2018 school year!
-Positions are full-time, co-teaching with other full-time educators in a mixed-age group of 2.9 – 5.
+We seek a part-time teacher to co-teach students ages 2.9 – 5 with a group of educators.
 Native-level English and German language skills required.
 Find all the details here.

 We offer a limited number of internships at GISB for those studying to become kindergarten through high school teachers.
 Candidates must speak German and English.
 Learn more here.

 Teachers at German International School Boston are committed to educational excellence for all students.
 We strive to meet the needs of a diverse, multilingual student population.
 Our teachers‘ commitment to students, expertise in cutting-edge teaching techniques and classroom management strategies, and steady encouragement of students’ independence within a supportive learning environment contribute decisively to students’ success.

 We select teachers and staff who exhibit strengths in the following areas:

 - affection and respect for children and young adults